Note: This is an updated version of a story that was originally posted November 13, 2018

 This depth of skill, training and experience gives the JTTF the unique ability to investigate both national security threats under terrorism statues and violent threats under criminal statutes.
 Much of the work as of late has dealt with an increase in the number of online threats to schools, businesses and individuals.

-Regardless of how the case originates, the Portland JTTF’s role is to assess, address and mitigate any given threat against the people of Oregon appropriately.
-Sometimes that mitigation takes the form of criminal prosecution, and sometimes it involves a holistic response including diversion with the help of families, school officials and/or mental health providers.
+Regardless of how the case originates, the Portland JTTF’s role is to assess, address, and mitigate any given threat against the people of Oregon appropriately.
+Sometimes that mitigation takes the form of criminal prosecution, and sometimes it involves a holistic response, including consultation with threat assessment teams or others to divert a person before significant violent crime occurs.

 The Portland JTTF, established by the FBI in about 2000, serves the state of Oregon.
-It is one of 104 such task forces across the country.
-All totaled, the FBI’s JTTFs include more than 4,000 partners from 500 different local and state agencies.
+It is one of more than 175 such task forces in cities across the country.
+All totaled, the FBI’s JTTFs include members from more than 500 state and local agencies and 55 federal agencies.

 When there is an immediate concern for violence, members of the JTTF act on that concern in coordination with other local and federal partners.
-This action can take the form of a law enforcement response (such as a court-authorized arrest) or an intervention response (such as diversion into a mental health program).
+This action can take the form of a law enforcement response (such as a court-authorized arrest) or an intervention response (such as diversion).
 In all cases, the JTTF works to determine the legitimacy and probability of the threat; determine the best way to mitigate actual threats; and collect facts to build a strong and viable case should the matter go to trial.

 The U.S. Constitution is the bedrock of both why and how the JTTF does its work.
 Protection of every American’s rights under the U.S. Constitution is a core value for the FBI, and, as such, we have very strict procedures in place to ensure that we protect those rights.
 Our focus is never on a person’s membership in particular groups but on criminal activity.
 The FBI cannot initiate an investigation based solely on an individual’s race, ethnicity, national origin, religion, or the exercise of rights to assemble or speak.
 FBIHQ, the U.S. Department of Justice, the court system and Congress all have oversight authority over the work that the JTTF does.